miguelcarmona23/Parallax-LP-Temp/README.md

 # Parallax-LP-Temp

-A landing page that uses Parallax
+A landing page that uses Parallax Scrolling.

 ## Built With